Miss Russia 2019

-Miss Russia 2019 was the 27th Miss Russia pageant, held in the concert hall Barvikha Luxury Village in Moscow on 13 April 2019.
+Miss Russia 2019 the 27th edition of the Miss Russia pageant, held in concert hall Barvikha Luxury Village in Moscow on 13 April 2019.
 Fifty contestants from across Russia competed for the crown.
 The competition was hosted by Maxim Privalov and Ksenia Sukhinova.
 Yulia Polyachikhina of Chuvashia crowned her successor Alina Sanko of Azov at the end of the event.
 Sanko represented Russia at the Miss World 2019 pageant where she placed Top 12, and also represented Russia at Miss Universe 2020 pageant, where she unplaced.
+The second runner up, Ralina Arabova entered Miss Universe 2021 in Eilat, Israel.